-- Internal verification of evidence portfolio submitted each school term (Autumn, Spring, Summer).
-Dates for submission PDQ portfolios to be issued to CLTH centres at the start of each academic year.
-In 2022 and 2023, the first academic year of the qualification, 100% of portfolios will be subject to internal and external verification.
-Subsequently portfolios will be sampled according to ongoing risk rating of assessors. - Written feedback will be provided to assessors on their submissions within 10 working days of the IV activity. - Annual IQA visit to CLTH centres actively registering candidates for professional discussion / observation of assessment activity if appropriate. - Annual standardisation meetings with assessors (that may be virtual) to ensure validity, reliability and manageability of assessments as well as supporting assessors to interpret assessment criteria consistently. - IQA and EQA records will be kept for 3 years to monitor any trends.
+- Internal verification of evidence portfolio submitted each school half term.
+Submission dates for portfolios to be issued to CLTH centres at the start of each academic year.
+CLTH centres submitting portfolios for the first time will have a 100% IQA sample rate.
+Subsequent portfolios will be sampled according to ongoing risk rating of assessors.
+Other centres will be sampled each half term according to ongoing risk rating of assessors. - Written feedback will be provided to assessors on their submissions within 10 working days of the IV activity. - Annual one-to-one professional discussion with active PDQ assessors with a quality assurance focus.
+This may lead to a follow on IQA site visit to CLTH centres actively registering candidates for professional discussion / observation of assessment activity if appropriate. - Annual standardisation meetings with assessors (that may be virtual) to ensure validity, reliability and manageability of assessments as well as supporting assessors to interpret assessment criteria consistently. - IQA and EQA records will be kept for 3 years to monitor any trends.